 Below I lay out hiking and camping gear you should consider, with some links to personal recommendations on Amazon.
-I’d recommend buying this gear in advance in your home country.
 Even if some of it is pricey, hiking gear is a great investment that you use for years.

-If you don’t have some of this equipment, you can easily rent it in El Chalten (including tents, sleeping bags/pads).
+You can easily rent some bigger equipment in El Chalten (including tents, sleeping bags/pads).
 This is what I did.
 Don’t let this turn you off though; the trek is free to do and it’s an experience of a lifetime.

 - Long sleeve synthetic base layer as your hiking shirt; there’s a hole in the ozone layer in Patagonia, so this protects your arms.
 Short sleeve is also fine, but make sure it’s SYNTHETIC (absorbs sweat well)

 - Hiking pants.
 I like prAna Stretch Zion pants.
 They are pricey ($80 or so), but are extremely flexible and useful for hiking.
 I would NOT wear shorts even if you feel hot so that you protect your skin from thorns / ranches.